 In addition to eating cadmium, smokers and those that deal with toxic waste are going to have higher exposure.
-Cadmium is also present in many alcoholic drinks because it is found in the coating for copper, iron and steel containers used in making alcoholic beverages.
-I don’t have the full-text for the study Cadmium levels in wine, beer and other alcoholic beverages: possible sources of contamination, but the conclusion is clear.
+Cadmium is also present in many alcoholic drinks because it is found in the coating for copper, iron, and steel containers used in making alcoholic beverages.
+I don’t have the full-text for the study of Cadmium levels in wine, beer, and other alcoholic beverages: possible sources of contamination, but the conclusion is clear.

 Because alcoholic beverages are widely consumed, they contribute a large fraction of cadmium intake, and therefore, strict control of this element is advisable.

 I reached out to Tim Steele, the author of The Potato Hack: Weight Loss Simplified, for his thoughts on the cadmium risk.
 He pointed me to the article How to Reduce Your Dietary Cadmium Absorption, which states: